Yes. Regular LED lights can help plants grow. However they are not as effective as LED grow lighting designed specifically for this purpose.

 Can You Put Grow Lights in A Regular Lamp?

 I saw someone ask an interesting question on Reddit and wondered if you had such doubts.

-She said there is not enough sunlight in her house.
-And she wants to replace the normal bulb of her floor lamp with a special full spectrum lighting and wonders if this is possible.
+She said there was not enough sunlight in her house.
+She wants to replace the normal bulb of her floor lamp with a special full spectrum lighting and wonders if this is possible.
 If it works out, she won’t need to buy a whole new set of light fixtures, saving some money while staying out of the way.

 There was a similar question posted on Facebook.
-She asked if it was possible to simply put a grow light in her overhead light accessories.
+A gardener asked if it was possible to simply put a grow light in her overhead light accessories.

 When an enthusiast replied that the distance between the plant and the light was too far, the poster replied, “But the sun is really far away.
 Maybe She is stuck at a dead end.
 Full spectrum lamps are the “sun” that belongs to the plant, and the “sun” we are facing is a big nuclear reactor.

 Truth be told, replacing grow lights for indoor herbs in regular fixtures or replacing them in overhead fittings is not worth it.
 Why?

 - The full spectrum lighting is mounted in the overhead light, making the light too far away from the plants.
 It cannot have any real meaningful impact on the plants.

 - Both floor and overhead lights are used for daily lighting for human activities.
 If the grow light is used as daily lighting, it can have certain bad effects on human eyes.